Online Reputation Management

 Table of Contents

-Think about a big brand like Nike.
-When you see the iconic swoosh, you know the brand represents quality athletic footwear.
-Nike has carefully built this image through decades of advertising and celebrity sponsorships with athletes like Michael Jordan.
+Think about a brand like Nike.
+Customers associate the iconic swoosh, with quality athletic footwear.
+Nike has carefully built this reputation through decades of advertising, sponsorships, and above all with customer satisfaction.

 You don’t need flashy celebrity sponsorships or Superbowl commercials in order to build a strong reputation.
 What you do need is the authentic voice of your current customers.

 Right now, there is a space where customers are checking to determine your business’s reputation: review sites.
 There are hundreds of review sites on the Internet, from review giants like Google and Facebook to smaller, industry-focused sites like Healthgrades and Avvo.
 Here, local businesses are rated and reviewed by real customers.
 This is where your online reputation is created.

 Research shows that 92% of customers refer to reviews before making a purchase decision.
 A positive online reputation drives customers to your company.

 There’s a simple reason why online reviews can make a big impact on your business: customers trust them.

 Reviews represent the opinions of real customers, while any business can claim to be the best business, the ability to back that claim with lots of positive reviews, makes customers trust your business.